 Self logo design?
-We got you covered
+If you must.

 Want to try designing a logo?
 It can be fun or frustrating.
 Sometimes you get lucky.